Sitaphalmandi

-Sitaphal Mandi is one of the old suburbs of Hyderabad City in the state of Telangana, India.
+Sitaphal Mandi is one of the old suburbs of Secunderabad City in the state of Telangana, India.
 It is located close to Secunderabad Railway Station and is surrounded by Osmania University in the east, Warasiguda in the south, Secunderabad in the west and Tarnaka in the north.
 Sitaphalmandi is located about 1.5 km from Secunderabad.

 Etymology

 The suburb's name comes from the words sitaphal (custard apple) and mandi (market).

 Education

 Sitaphalmandi has a lot of schools that has been catering for the past 40 years to the students in and around the locality.

 English and Foreign Languages University is located close to the railway station.

 Culture

 Sitaphalmandi has many religious landmarks – two mosques in this area include the one that is close to the railway station, and the other at Chilkalguda.
 The Hindu temples include Rama Lingeshwara Swamy Temple (Ramalayam), Pochamma Temple, Saibaba Temple (Dattatreya temple).
 And, also a Gurdwara is located in the area.
 A recently constructed temple of Sri Kalyana Venkateswara Swamy (Lord Balaji) at Namalagundu on a spiritual rock, has now made the place more famous.